schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 ## Different forms of supervision coaching:
 * individual supervision: leader gets support by coach
 * team supervision: team & leader get support by coach.
 Together we develop new and common solutions.
-* case / project supervision:- leader (and project manager) gets support by coach.
+* case / project supervision: leader (and project manager) gets support by coach.
 We put a focus on special case or project.
 * leadership team  supervision: leadership team gets support by coach.
 Together we reflect the leadership activities in the company.

 <br>